 Green Eggs and Ham recipe is an eggs-tremely tasty and easy to make!
 This is a fun meal idea that all family members will love.
 These ham cups are formed and baked in muffin tins.

 Did you know that Green Eggs and Ham was the product of a bet between Dr. Seuss and his publisher?
 The publisher challenged Dr. Seuss to write a book with just only 50 words.
-This book, Green Eggs and Ham, went on to become the fourth best-selling children’s book of all time.
+This book, published on August 12, 1960, went on to become the fourth best-selling children’s book of all time.
 Theodor Seuss Geisel (1904-1991) was an American author, political cartoonist, poet, animator, book publisher, and artist, best known for authoring children’s books under the pen name Dr. Seuss.

-2 large shallots or green onions, finely chopped
+- 2 large green onions or shallots, finely chopped

 Preheat oven to 375 degrees F.